slotThe/slotThe.github.io/research.md

 ---
 title: Research
 ---
-[^1]
-My research interests can broadly be characterised under the term "category theory and its applications".
-For example, I like to study how algebraic objects lift into more categorical frameworks and how much of the theory people have developed still works in that context.
+[^1] My research interests can broadly be characterised under the term "category theory"—in particular, I like anything involving *dualities*, like [rigid] monoidal or [\*-autonomous] categories.
+Further, I enjoy studying how algebraic gadgets lift into more categorical frameworks, and how much theory still works in that context.
 When no one's looking, I also like to study categories for their own sake.
-Objects and concepts I like to think about include [Hopf monads], [graphical calculi], [duoidal] and [linearly distributive] categories, as well as [operads].
+Some more keywords include [Hopf monads], [graphical calculi], [duoidal] and [linearly distributive] categories, as well as [operads].

 [Hopf monads]: https://ncatlab.org/nlab/show/Hopf+monad
 [arXiv]: https://arxiv.org/search/math?searchtype=author&query=Zorman%2C+Tony